HandRefiner: Refining Malformed Hands in Generated Images by Diffusion-based Conditional Inpainting: Limitations and Discussion

 \section{Limitations and Discussion}

 The proposed HandRefiner can greatly improve the hand generation quality in current stable diffusion works.
 The post-processing nature of the HandRefiner makes it suitable for different generation-based methods.
 Although we conduct extensive experiments in the paper and demonstrate our effectiveness, more kinds of models can be explored, \eg, DiT models~\cite{dit}.
-Besides, HandRefiner faces difficulty in generating interacting hands, \ie, crossing fingers, due to the difficulty of reconstructing mesh and the insufficiency of such cases in training data.
-We leave this as our future work.
+Besides, although we focus on free-form hand generation as current diffusion models already face great challenges when generating free hand images, HandRefiner can generalize to interacting hands as shown in Figure~\ref{fig:interaction}.
+Due to the limited training data and challenging mesh reconstruction under heavy occlusions, it may face difficulty in generating more complex scenarios, \ie, intertwined fingers.
+It will be our future work to target such cases and further improve the proposed method.
 Furthermore, we mostly focus on the generation quality of hands with appropriate sizes, \ie, dismissing the cases with extremely small hand regions.
-Such small hands are hard to recognize and have little influence on the reality of the generated images.
+Such small hands can be fixed by applying super-resolution to the original image or using a higher resolution base model like SDXL~\cite{sdxl}.

+For a discussion on explaining the phase transition, we suggest it indicates a relationship between feature frequency and control strength.
+Lower control strength predominantly affects lower-frequency features, such as hand shape, whereas higher control strength influences higher-frequency features, like textures.